stackmon/docs/docs/graphite/index.md

 Every section has further following branches:

--   environment name (production_eu-de, production_eu-nl, etc)
+-   environment name (production_regA, production_regB, etc)
-    -   monitoring location (production_eu-de, awx) - specification of the
+    -   monitoring location (production_regA, awx) - specification of the
         environment from which the metric is gathered

 ##### openstack.api: